 Record Snow Depth: 19" in 1984

 Sunrise/Sunset Times for Minneapolis

-*Daylight LOST Since Yesterday: ~2 minute and 43 seconds
+*Daylight GAINED Since Yesterday: ~1 minute and 38 seconds

 Minnesota Weather Outlook

-These highs on Monday will be 5-15F degrees below average.
-The average high in the Twin Cities for November 4th is 48F.
+HIghs will be up to 10F degrees above average across the state on Monday.
+The average high in the Twin Cities for January 13th is 23F.

 National Weather Forecast

 On Monday, rain and snow will impact portions of the western United States, even bringing snow to Seattle.
 Some snow showers will be possible around the Great Lakes during the morning, with some in the Upper Midwest by the evening.
 A frontal boundary across the Southeast and Mid-Atlantic will lead to showers and storms.

 Rainfall amounts through the early week across the Southeast and Mid-Atlantic could top 1-2" in some locations.
 Meanwhile, feet of snow will be possible out west, particularly in the Cascades.
 Seattle could even see a few inches of snow.

 Those big wildfires in Australia look familiar — they’re much like California’s